3D Design: Materials and Methods

 Description

-ART 143 is a hands-on studio course exploring the fundamentals of three-dimensional design and creative thinking for students in all disciplines.
-The course introduces the elements and principles of 3D design used across fields of art, design, and business to solve 3-dimensional problems.
-It focuses on spatial issues of line, plane, volume, and mass in a variety of materials including wire, paper, board, mixed media, as well as some digital tools.
-Emphasis is placed on critical thinking and the creative process of ideation and problem-solving, moving from research and concept to model, revision, and completed design.
+ART 143 is a studio course that combines hands-on processes with digital methods to explore the fundamentals of three-dimensional design and creative thinking for students in all disciplines.
+The course introduces the elements and principles of 3D design used across fields of art, design, and business to address three-dimensional problems.
+It covers a range of materials including wire, paper, board, and mixed media, and integrates hands-on fabrication techniques alongside digital methods.
+Students can engage with digital tools such as 3D modeling software and utilize fabrication equipment like 3D printers and CNC machines to materialize their designs.
+The course emphasizes critical thinking and the creative process from ideation and research to model-making, revisions, and the final design or prototype, providing a comprehensive approach to both traditional and digital three-dimensional design and fabrication.

 Typically Offered